joeky888/powershell/ReadMe.md

 notepad $profile # Paste this config into the file
 ```

-Paste this config to the file
+Paste [this file](https://github.com/j16180339887/powershell/blob/master/profile.ps1) to the notepad

 ## Install chocolatey (Recommend)